rohitsharmaji/upi/README.md

+**Free UPI QR Code Generator for India**

-Free UPI QR Code Generator for India is a fast, secure, and easy-to-use tool that allows users to create UPI payment QR codes instantly.
-Whether you're a freelancer, shop owner, or online creator, this tool helps you accept payments via Google Pay, PhonePe, Paytm, and all major UPI apps without any setup or registration.
+Free UPI QR Code Generator for India is a fast, secure, and user-friendly tool designed to help individuals and businesses create UPI payment QR codes instantly.
+Whether you are a freelancer, shop owner, or content creator, this tool allows you to accept payments seamlessly using all major UPI apps like Google Pay, PhonePe, and Paytm.

+**Instant QR Code Generation**

-With this generator, you can create both static and dynamic QR codes by simply entering your UPI ID, name, and optional amount.
-The tool works directly in your browser, ensuring 100% privacy — no data is stored or shared.
-It is designed for speed, simplicity, and maximum compatibility across devices.
+Generate UPI QR codes in seconds by simply entering your UPI ID, name, and optional amount.
+The tool instantly creates a scannable QR code that can be shared anywhere - websites, social media, or printed materials.

-This project is ideal for developers, bloggers, and businesses looking to integrate or use a lightweight UPI payment solution.
-The clean UI, instant QR generation, and mobile-friendly design make it perfect for real-world usage and deployment.
+**100% Secure & Private**

+Your data stays completely safe.
+This tool works directly in your browser and does not store or track any personal or payment information, making it a reliable solution for secure transactions.

+**Works with All UPI Apps**

+The generated QR codes are fully compatible with all popular UPI platforms, ensuring smooth payments without any errors or compatibility issues across devices.

+**Static & Dynamic QR Support**
+Static QR Code – User enters amount manually
+Dynamic QR Code – Amount is pre-filled for faster checkout

+This flexibility makes it suitable for both personal and business use cases.

+**Perfect for Multiple Use Cases**
+Freelancers accepting client payments
+Shop owners & local businesses
+Bloggers & donation pages
+Developers integrating UPI features

+**Lightweight & Developer Friendly**

+This project is built using simple HTML, CSS, and JavaScript, making it easy to understand, customize, and deploy.
+Ideal for developers looking to integrate UPI payment functionality quickly.

+**Start Accepting Payments Instantly**

-Start generating your UPI QR code in seconds and simplify digital payments in India 🚀
+Create your UPI QR code now and simplify digital payments in India.
+No signup, no hassle — just fast and reliable QR generation 🚀